-Changing the name of any organization is a serious undertaking and the current name recognition in Washington on the legislative level and elsewhere has gained a status and symbolism which would be difficult to duplicate during a reasonable pe-Any consideration of name change, therefore, should have response and reaction from the external environment as well as internally.
+Changing the name of any organization is a serious undertaking and the current name recognition in Washington on the legislative level and elsewhere has gained a status and symbolism which would be difficult to duplicate during a reasonable period of time.
+Any consideration of name change, therefore, should have response and reaction from the external environment as well as internally.
 This would also present a similar problem for any group seeking its own autonomy and, therefore, adds additional rationale for their remaining within the AAMC.
-However, the Association, through whatever mechanisms necessary, must be viewed as being totally responsive of each of This may require greater foits diverse constituent groups. cus at the various meetings, particularly the Annual Meeting and comprehensively interactive dialogue at the Executive Level of the organizational structure.
+However, the Association, through whatever mechanisms necessary, must be viewed as being totally responsive of each of its diverse constituent groups.
+This may require greater focus at the various meetings, particularly the Annual Meeting and comprehensively interactive dialogue at the Executive Level of the organizational structure.